Our #DrawTheLine Campaign

 As an expert organisation we appeal to the international community

-- We will continue to champion psychosocial support in the run up to October and will make ourselves heard at various events.
+- We will continue to champion psychosocial support and advocate for funding.
 Because doing nothing is not an option.

 - We must prevent the creation of lost generations.
 To us it is clear: the children of today are the adults of tomorrow.
 They must shape their own future and that of their country.